pinglainstitute/energy-gdp-emissions/README.md

 **Method**

+Universal StandardScaler was fitted on combined training data for all selected countries (G7 + China, India)

-Same as the step 3-1, but with train data of G7 countries + China, India, and excluded EU
+The rest is same as the step 3-1, but with train data of G7 countries + China, India, and excluded EU

 ### Code
 * [Step 3-2 Multivariate G7 Models](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/code/03_02_G7_Multi_DLs.ipynb)